zanebrzezinski/Sine/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: Sign Up / Log in, JSON Api (1.5 day)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In Phase 1, I will set up the standard user signup/sign in authentication using BCrypt.
+I will create a json API to create a list of loops posted by the user(index).
+I will also create a json API to send the data for individual loops which will populate the index view (show).
+Finally, I will implement a feed model which will create an index view to display all loops relevant to a user as determined by the users he is following and the posts he has made.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Loop CRUD (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Phase 2 will implement the basic Flux and React architecture for the app as a whole.
+Each loop will be rendered as a react component, and the index as a whole will be rendered as a list of the loop components.
+There will also be an upload page for loops, which will allow a user to upload a loop and set the data on it such as tags.
+At the end of Phase 2, a user will be able to create, view edit and destroy his own loops, and view an index of his own posted loops.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Social Functionality and Feed (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 will be where the loops social functionality is implemented.
+The user will have a feed, consisting of an index of the loops that he has posted and the loops from the users who he follows.
+Each loop will be able to be commented on and liked, as well as re-posted to all users feeds who follow the current-user.
+Reposted loops will indicate which user reposted them.
+Likes will indicate how many people liked a post and who liked it.
+Comments will be displayed below the loop.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Notifications (1 day)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+When a user has a loop liked or reposted, he will get a notification blip that informs him of which vine was interacted with, by whom, and it what manner (like or repost).
+The blip will consist of a bubble informing the user of how many notifications he has.
+When the user clicks the bubble, a drop down will inform the user of the full information.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Search (1 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+In phase 5 I will add the ability to create a new feed view with loops determined by a search of titles or of taggings.
+The relevant videos will populate a new feed which the user will be able to like, repost, and interact with as normal.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Styling Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Because of the nature of videos, it will probably take a while to get sufficient videos to seed the database.
+I will use this last day to continue adding seeds to the database and continue tweaking stylings on the page.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] Add music? boolean as separate attribute to loop
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] If music, allow user to add a key attribute denoting the musical key of the loop
+- [ ] If music, give estimate of BPM by using math on loop length
-- [ ] Multiple sessions
+- [ ] Search view where multiple loops will play simultaneously, all in same key.
+-
 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md